Common Real-World Decode Issues When Using Codable (Part 1)

 }

-- Internal business logic and fields can be placed in Model
+Business logic and fields for internal use should be placed in the Model.

 Comprehensive Scenario Example